ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/csv-tsv.md

 ```

-Here, ClickHouse was able to efficiently guess columns types for our CSV file.
+Here, ClickHouse could guess column types for our CSV file efficiently.
 If we don’t want ClickHouse to guess, we can disable this with the following option:

 ```sql
 SET input_format_csv_use_best_effort_in_schema_inference = 0
 ```

-In this case, all column types will be treated as a `String`.
+All column types will be treated as a `String` in this case.

 ### Exporting and importing CSV with explicit column types {#exporting-and-importing-csv-with-explicit-column-types}